 Part II of our guide about “Beaches in Tuscany” is dedicated to the Etruscan Coast, the Costa degli Etruschi in Italian.
-The Etruscan Coast has rocks, reefs or pebbles and coarse sandy beaches.
-Some of them have bath establishments but most of them are public beaches and free entrance.
+The Etruscan Coast has rocks, reefs or pebbles, and coarse sandy beaches.
+Some of them have bath establishments but most of them are public beaches and free entrances.

 The main beaches of the Etruscan Coast

 Castiglioncello, a popular holiday destination during the ’60s for Italian jet set, is a tiny village surrounded by pine trees and many villas.
 The best spot for a bath is the Baia del Quercetano, an enchanting bay with shallow green-blue water.
 Beautiful is the view of the bay from one of the two promontories.

 The White Beaches in Vada

 If driving your car down to the south, you see a pure white Caribbean sandy beach, you are not dreaming.
 You are not in a tropical paradise, but at White Beaches of Vada, Rosignano Marittimo.

 The reason why the sand is so white is the baking soda coming from the close manufacturing plant.
 I would not recommend this place for a bath because the water looks clean and green but it is murky.
 Instead, could be nice to catch some sun if you are in the surroundings.

 Thanks to good wind conditions, the White Beaches is popular among locals and lovers of windsurfing and kitesurfing.
 You can surf almost all year round.
 Moreover, in the town of Rosignano, a tourist Marina welcome you if you are sailing on the Mediterranean Sea.

 Vada & Cecina

 Vada and Marina di Cecina have pebbles beaches and beautiful pinewood.
 They are two quiet destinations perfect for people who love resting in the sun, and also hiking, running, or biking breathing the healthy salty breeze.
 Some beach clubs are available here.

 Marina di Bibbona and Marina di Castagneto Carducci